 IN THIS ARTICLE

-Many diseases cause fever in the tropical and subtropical world, including malaria, tuberculosis, yellow fever, dengue fever, typhoid, and cholera.
+Many diseases cause fever in the tropical and subtropical world, including malaria, tuberculosis, yellow fever, dengue fever, typhoid, pneumonia, and cholera.
 Each of these is managed differently.
 Thus it is very important to make a specific diagnosis.

 Must Read Articles Related to Malaria